MonicaGuilherme/Animal-Shelter-Manager/README.md

 ---

-> This project is both a learning journey and a real-world solution in progress.
+> This project is both a learning journey and a real-world solution.
 It’s a project very close to my heart, built with care and with a deep awareness of the realities animal associations face.
 > It may take time, but it will come to life.
 > Contributions, feedback, or ideas are always welcome! 🐶🐱